 - 1998-2002 F-Body

 - 2004-2006 GTO

 - C5 Corvette

 - C6 ZR1 Corvette

 - 2004-2007 CTS-V

 - Gen 5 ZL1 Camaro

 - Gen 6 Camaro

 Thank you for purchasing a Monster Clutch product!
-Here are a few small reminders on basic things to do when installing a clutch.
-If you have any questions about your install please give us a call at 817-750-2000 or email us at firstname.lastname@example.org.
+Here are a few very important things to keep in mind when installing your Monster Clutch Co.
+LT1-xx based multi-disc clutch.
+If you have any questions about your installation, please give us a call at 817-750-2000 or email us at firstname.lastname@example.org.